yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Destructuring Assignment?**

 > - The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+> - Destructuring array or object preventing from changing original values.

 ```
 const [a, b] = [1, 2]; // a = 1, b = 2